Raegan Higgins: Career

-Higgins, along with Ami Radunskaya, is co-director of the EDGE program which supports women who are pursuing graduate degrees and ultimately careers in the mathematical sciences.
+Higgins, along with Ami Radunskaya, is co-director of the EDGE program, which supports women who are pursuing graduate degrees and ultimately careers in the mathematical sciences.
 She participated in the EDGE program in 2002 as a graduate student.
 She was also a workshop facilitator from 2014 to 2017.
-Professor Higgins became Co-Director of the program in 2017.
+Professor Higgins became co-director of the program in 2017.

 In 2008, Higgins joined the faculty at Texas Tech University in the Department of Mathematics & Statistics.
-She earned tenure and was promoted to Associate Professor, becoming the first African American to receive Tenure and Promotion in the Mathematics & Statistics Department at Texas Tech.
+She earned tenure and was promoted to Associate Professor, becoming the first tenured African American in the department.

-Higgins's published work reflects her research on time scales and the biological application of that research.

-Honors and Grant Awards
+Honors and awards

 In 2020, Higgins received the Association for Women in Mathematics (AWM) service award.
 She has won several National Science Foundation grants for various programs in mathematical education.
 She also earned the 2021 AWM Gweneth Humphreys Award.
 She co-delivered an invited plenary address at the 2021 National Math Festival.

 Higgins' accomplishments earned her recognition by Mathematically Gifted & Black as a Black History Month 2018 Honoree.